MaxKorlaar/Pxl/readme.md

 ##### What I said regarding Pxl.lt, the inspiration for this project:

 >My wholehearted apologies for everyone who used pxl and enjoyed it for their own domain or just as is.
-I'm really sorry about it all having happened, and after a sleepless night I have decided to reboot the project - not as you would expect it.
+I'm really sorry about making the decision to shut the project down, but it was for the best.
+After a long night I have decided to reboot the project - not as you would expect it.
 I'm not going to host anything, but instead I'll do my best to recreate the concept of pxl, fully open sourced on Github.

 >Many requested the source or offered to buy it, but I didn't want to.
 Not because I wanted it strictly private or thought it was worth more, but because the code was just unusable in other situations.
 This project will allow me to build it to be easily understood.
 Maybe some people would even care to contribute if they see something odd.